 You are only able to create VEECs once an impact report has been approved.
-If you have submitted an application for impact report approval, you are unable to submit an additional application for impact report approval until the commission has approved your existing application, and you have created VEECs corresponding to that report.
-Please refer to Section 5.10.1 for further details on the timing of impact report submission.
+If you have applied for impact report approval, you are unable to submit an additional application for impact report approval until the commission has approved your existing application, and you have created VEECs corresponding to that report.
+Please refer to Section 2.10.1 for further details on the timing of impact report submission.

-The impact report's content is described in Regulation 11 of the PBA Regulations and also the benchmark rating specifications issued under Regulation 18 of the PBA Regulations.
+The impact report's content is described in Regulation 11 of the PBA Regulations and the benchmark rating specifications issued under Regulation 18 of the PBA Regulations.

-5.10.1.
-How often an application for impact report approval is required
+2.10.1.
+When an application for impact report approval is required